-- Due to the unique qualities, the materials are universally accepted in goods and services in the form of coins or bullion to affect the currency of the world.
+Due to the unique qualities, the materials are universally accepted in goods and services in the form of coins or bullion to affect the currency of the world.
 The modern currency is paper-based currency but gold paly a key role dominate the currency of the country.
 It is accepted by all nations as a medium of international payments technique.

 	- A purple powder containing colloid of Au absorbed on the hydrated tin(II) oxide.
 It is used in making ruby glass.
 The purple powder is prepared by reducing Au(II) chloride with SnCl2.

 	- Due to electrical conductivity, thermal conductivity, and unreactive properties, we use a large amount of gold for industrial purposes in electric or electronics engineering.
 It is used for making terminals, plating contacts, printed circuits, and semiconductors.

 	What is 24k gold?

-Pure gold is 24 carat contain 24 parts of Au by weight and 2 parts of other metals in weight.
+	Pure gold is 24 carats contain 24 parts of Au by weight and 2 parts of other metals in weight.
 It is alloyed with other metals due to increasing softness and brightness for easy use for jewelry, goldware, and coin making.
 The alloyed metals are silver, copper, and zinc, platinum, and palladium.
 The silver alloyed gold is used to make coins or goldware and the platinum or palladium alloyed metal commonly used for making craft jewelry.